Checklist to Prepare for a Nonprofit Audit

 • Review Accounting Policies: Review and update accounting policies to ensure they are consistent with generally accepted accounting principles (GAAP) or other applicable accounting standards.

-• Reconcile Accounts: Reconcile all bank and investment accounts, ensuring account balances match the general ledger.
+• Reconcile Accounts: Reconcile all bank and investment accounts to ensure account balances match the general ledger.

 • Review Fixed Assets: Review fixed asset records to ensure assets are properly capitalized, depreciated, and valued.